lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 03:47 PM)_

+_Iris steps between them, fire on her finger pointed at Matieu and dagger in her hand pointed at Sanya._

 > Shut the hell up and listen!

 **Zander** _(04-Sep-18 03:47 PM)_

+_Emmett struggles to yell out for Hector, his throat causing him to expel a mix of a bleat and speech._

 > BAH-DOC!

 **Brakia** _(04-Sep-18 03:48 PM)_

-> `Have you ever felt dread, Bird?
+> Have you ever felt dread, bird?
 I have.
-And now i know what all my targets felt when then found out I was the one hunting them.`
+> And now I know what all my targets felt when they found out I was the one hunting them.

 **WatchfulDrake** _(04-Sep-18 03:48 PM)_

+_Hector turns his head toward Emmett, creaking like a wooden door without lubricant._

-> Yes....?
+> Yes...?

 **PlasmaPerson** _(04-Sep-18 03:48 PM)_

-> t!8ball does everyone stop fighting to realize the miracle of Emmett first steps
+t!8ball Does everyone stop fighting to realize the miracle of Emmett's first steps?

 **Tatsumaki** _(04-Sep-18 03:48 PM)_

-> 🎱 | My sources say no,
+🎱 | My sources say no, PlasmaPerson.
-> PlasmaPerson
-> .

 **Zander** _(04-Sep-18 03:48 PM)_

-> (Emmett points to his throat.)
+_Emmett points to his throat._

 **Enchantingtable2013** _(04-Sep-18 03:48 PM)_